lastefoto-ee/beebistuudio/content/en/home/contact.md

 weight: 70

 title: Contact
-subtitle: Drop me a line to book a photo shoot
+subtitle: Drop me a line for more information or to book a photo shoot

 content:
   # Automatically link email and phone or display as text?